MeenMus/books-loaf/README.md

 ## 🤖 AI Integration

-BooksLoaf uses the **DeepSeek API** to offer smart book suggestions based on:
+BooksLoaf uses the **Groq API** to offer smart book suggestions based on:

 - Search keywords
 - Reading history
 - Genre preferences

 Integration is handled via a Laravel service and can be easily extended or replaced.

----

-## 📸 Screenshots

-- 🖼️ Homepage
-- 🛒 Cart & Checkout
-- 📚 Recommendation Results
-- ⚙️ Admin Dashboard

----

-## 🤝 Contributing

-Want to contribute?
-Awesome!
-Here's how:

-1. Fork the repo
-2. Create your feature branch: `git checkout -b feature/YourFeature`
-3. Commit your changes: `git commit -m 'Add your feature'`
-4. Push to the branch: `git push origin feature/YourFeature`
-5. Open a pull request

 ---